November 12, 2021

 The Orsi didn't have much time to think.
 In Milan, the Sforza family would only take a few days to raise an army and stroll to Forlì.
 They accepted the conditions.

 Tommaso lowered the drawbridge.
-Caterina crossed the gap and reached the castle entrance.
-While the bridge was lifting, she turned to her captors, raised a fist and straightened the index and ring fingers.
+Caterina crossed the gap and reached the castle's entrance.
+While the bridge was lifting back up, she turned to her captors, raised a fist and straightened the index and ring fingers.

 Yes, Caterina told the Orsi to go fuck themselves.